StanJulia/Stan.jl/README.md

 The two most important features introduced in version 0.1.0 are:

 1. Using Mamba to display and diagnose simulation results.
 The call to stan() to sample now returns a Mamba Chains object (previously it returned a dictionary).
 2. The ability to select which variables to extract form Stan's output .csv file(s).

 ### Version 0.0.3

-The main feature introduced is inline definition of model and data in the .jl file
+1. Inline definition of model and data in the .jl file

 ### Versions 0.0.2 and earlier